 The Elk Island buffalo are very fine examples of the species, and their fur is particularly dark and thick.
-The moose and elk in the park are also finely developed specimens of their kind.
-At the present time there are approximately 2,000 elk, 375 moose, and 250 mule deer within the confines of the park.
+The moose, elk, and deer in the park are also finely developed specimens of their kind.
 The entire park area is surrounded by a heavy wire fence, and fireguards, sixteen feet in width, are ploughed both inside and outside the fence as a fire protection measure.
 Elk Island Park also forms a sanctuary for wildfowl of many kinds, which find shelter and excellent breeding-grounds along the shores of the numerous lakes.
 Blue heron, in particular, are plentiful, and sharp-tailed and ruffed grouse are also common residents of the park.